pia-foss/mobile-ios-wireguard/README.md

 ### How it works

-You need to implement an endpoint in your server where you can add the public key generated from the library before to establish the connection with the Wireguard® server.
+You need to implement an endpoint in your server where you can add the public key generated from the library before to establish the connection with the WireGuard® server.
 This server should return a `WGServerResponse` json object.
 The information retrieved from the request, is used to set the tunnel settings, as IP, DNS, etc.

 With the `WGServerResponse` json object response, you need to create the uapi configuration as `Go` string and start the tunnel.